 One study that evaluated LASIK versus phakic IOL surgery for the correction of -6.00 to -20.00 D of myopia revealed that the two procedures produced essentially equal odds of attaining 20/20 vision without corrective lenses one year after surgery.

 The study also found that patients who underwent phakic IOL implantation had better contrast sensitivity and were more satisfied with their outcome than LASIK patients.
 Neither technique caused significant complications that permanently affected vision.

-"Our findings suggest phakic IOLs are safer than excimer laser surgery for correcting moderate to high levels of short-sightedness," said lead author Allon Barsam, MD, of the Moorfields Eye Hospital NHS Foundation Trust in London.
+"Our findings suggest phakic IOLs are safer than excimer laser surgery [LASIK or PRK] for correcting moderate to high levels of short-sightedness," said study author Allon Barsam, an ophthalmologist at Moorfields Eye Hospital in London.